Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Gluing and Localization

 Indeed, if $j^*$ preserves weakly contractible colimits, it suffices to show that $\varinjlim_{p \in K} j^* F(p)$ is terminal, but this is a weakly contractible colimit of terminal objects, so it is terminal. \end{proof} \end{prp}

-With the statement of \Cref{prp:gluing implies loc}, we make the following definition of cohomological closedness: \begin{defn} Say a map $i : Z \to S$ in $\mathcal C$ is $D$-closed if it is closed, $i_* : D(Z) \to D(S)$ is conservative, and $D$ has gluing for $i$.
-Say $i$ is (quasi-)universally $D$-closed if all of its (quasi-admissible) base changes exist and are $D$-closed. \end{defn}
+In view of \Cref{prp:gluing implies loc}, we make the following definition of cohomological closedness: \begin{defn} Say a map $i : Z \to S$ in $\mathcal C$ is $D$-closed if it is closed, $i_* : D(Z) \to D(S)$ is conservative, and $D$ has gluing for $i$. \end{defn}

-The following result can be seen as a generalization of nil-invariance or derived invariance results, \cf{} \cite[Theorem A and Corollary 3.2.6]{locspalg}, \cite[Lemma 2.13]{SixAlgSp}, and \cite[Theorem 3.15]{SixAlgSt}. \begin{rmk}[Invariance for maps with same complement] Let $i : Z \to S$ be a $D$-closed map whose complement is initial.
-Then the map $i^* : D(S) \to D(Z)$ is an equivalence. \begin{proof} Since $i$ is $D$-closed, and $j : \emptyset \to S$ is a complement of $i$, Proposition \ref{prp:gluing implies loc} says that $i_* : D(Z) \to D(S)$ is fully faithful with essential image given by those $F \in D(S)$ such that $j^*(F)$ is terminal.
+The following result can be seen as a generalization of nil-invariance results, \cf{} \cite[Theorem A and Corollary 3.2.6]{locspalg}, \cite[Lemma 2.13]{SixAlgSp}, and \cite[Theorem 3.15]{SixAlgSt}. \begin{rmk}[Invariance for ``surjective closed immersions''] Let $i : Z \to S$ be a $D$-closed map whose complement is initial.
+Then the map $i^* : D(S) \to D(Z)$ is an equivalence. \begin{proof} Since $i$ is $D$-closed, and $j : \emptyset \to S$ is a complement of $i$, \Cref{prp:gluing implies loc} says that $i_* : D(Z) \to D(S)$ is fully faithful with essential image given by those $F \in D(S)$ such that $j^*(F)$ is terminal.
 Since $D$ is reduced, we have that $j^*(F)$ is terminal for all $F \in D(S)$, so $i_*$ is essentially surjective, so it is an equivalence.
 Therefore, its left adjoint $i^*$ is also an equivalence. \end{proof} \end{rmk}

 We have the following locality result for $D$-closedness: \begin{lem} Suppose that $D$ lifts to a pullback formalism, and let $\{X_k \to S\}_k$ be a quasi-admissible $D$-pseudocover of $S$ such that for each $k$, the base change of $i$ along $X_k \to S$ is $D$-closed.
 Then $i$ is $D$-closed. \begin{proof} Since $D$ has quasi-admissible base change, we have a commutative square